 After Papeete, Tahiti’s west coast is its busiest.
-The hills are home to expensive real estate, and the coast is dotted with resorts, beaches, and the remains of ancient temples.
+It’s also the drier and sunnier side of Tahiti.
+The hills outside Papeete are home to expensive real estate, and the coast is dotted with resorts, beaches, and the remains of ancient temples.
 The south coast is much more relaxed, with lots of natural sites and sleepy villages that seem a world away from the big city.

 Punaauia is “the Beverly Hills of Tahiti”.
 The high grounds of this affluent Papeete suburb are covered with expensive real estate with million-dollar views of neighboring Moorea, especially during sunset.
-Its coastline is quite busy, home to busy intersections and a few shopping centers, but its lagoon shore is home to top restaurants (see the previous section for recommendations as well as the Tahiti Travel Guide map).
+Its coastline is quite busy, home to busy intersections and a few shopping centers, but its lagoon shore is home to top restaurants (see the previous section for recommendations).
 Plan to dine here either on your back from a road trip around the island or for a special occasion.

 Along with Plage de Taharuu, this is the prettiest beach in Tahiti Nui.
 It’s tough to find parking during weekends and holidays, but it’s well worth the effort.
 You’ll find here a long stretch of grayish-white sand, a tiny bit of shade, a few topless sunbathers, and surprisingly decent snorkeling considering we’re on the big island.

-Down the road from PK 18 beach and very easy to miss.
+Down the road from PK 18 Beach and very easy to miss.
 Take a left and head inland for a few hundred meters until you reach the parking lot.
-Marae is open-air Polynesian sanctuaries dating back to pre-Christian times.
+A Marae is an open-air Polynesian sanctuary dating back to pre-Christian times.
 They were used for religious ceremonies, social gatherings, and religious activities.
 This particular complex is home to three temples, hardly visited by tourists.
 There’s a good chance you’ll be the only one here.

-One of the best-preserved marae in Tahiti, it is here you can finally see a tiki statue, though the original is housed in the Gauguin Museum.
-What’s makes this marae extra special, is the ahu – the altar that stands high at the very edge of the rectangular temple.
+A marvelously restored ancient marae, it is here you can finally see a tiki statue, though the original is housed in the Gauguin Museum.
+What makes this marae extra special, is the ahu – the altar that stands high at the very edge of the rectangular temple.
 During the July Heiva Festival, Marae Arahurahu hosts a lavish cultural show that includes singing, dancing, and reenactments of ancient religious ceremonies.

 Located on the mountainside of the coastal road.
 With water trickling down the moss-covered mountain and its two crystal clear cave pools, the Grottes de Maraa make a worthwhile quick stop.
 It’s a shame you can no longer swim in the pools (at least at the time of writing this guide).
 Visitors to Samoa will find this place similar to the lovely Piula Cave Pool.

-Tahiti is known for its black sand beaches and this is the one!
-Papara beach is long and its black sand fiery hot during the day.
+Tahiti is known for its black sand beaches, and this is the one!
+Papara Beach is long, and its black sand is fiery hot during the day.
 There’s plenty of parking and even a small snack if you’re hungry.
 Along with Plage Vaiava, it’s undoubtedly one of the best beaches on the island of Tahiti.
+Papara Beach is also a popular surfing spot in Tahiti.

 I couldn’t believe this place was free to enter!
-Roam around the beautiful tropical gardens, so well maintained and feeling like a world away from the big city.
+Roam around the beautiful tropical gardens, so well maintained, and feel like a world away from the big city.
 There’s even a natural waterfall smack in the middle!

 Logistics: if you’ll be hiking here, bring with you: water, a hat, shoes (sandals OK) and a change of clothes.
 The gardens have a gift shop, toilets, and even a shower!